Updated 9th June 2021 with latest release and timeline information

 - Pin files and videos from Microsoft OneDrive and Microsoft Stream

-- Viva Connections will be available to all customers as part of their existing Microsoft 365 licence.
+- Viva Connections is available now to all customers as part of their existing Microsoft 365 licence.

 - Mobile app in summer 2021

 - Additional features will roll out over the course of 2022.